 Taxable benefits-in-kind include the private use of company cars and other assets, beneficial loans, meals and meal vouchers and shares.
 For tax purposes, benefits are usually valued at their market value.
-However, the private use of a company car is taxed and the tax base is calculated at the rate of 1% of the car's market value (as at 31 December of the preceding year, according to a prescribed catalogue) for each month of use.
+However, the private use of a company car is taxed at the rate of 1% of the car's market value (as at 31 December of the preceding year, according to a prescribed catalogue) for each month of use.
 Coupons and certificates are taxed at their nominal value.
 Shares are taxed at their market value.